raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_drive

-This allows you to choose between HDMI and DVI output modes.
+The `hdmi_drive` command allows you to choose between HDMI and DVI output modes.

 | hdmi_drive | result |
 | --- | --- |